What Is Program Implementation, and Why Is It Important?

 - Collaborate with those internal and external to the agency or organization

-This guide uses Plan-Do-Check-Act to frame program design and planning, and also discusses additional insights and information from implementation science.
+This guide uses PDCA to frame program design and planning and discusses additional insights and information from implementation science.